Multi-Symmetry Ensembles: Improving Diversity and Generalization via Opposing Symmetries: Results

-Interestingly, the outcome of the greedy search produces the following sequence of models: [$\mathrm{Eq}$, $\mathrm{Inv}$, $\mathrm{Eq}$, $\mathrm{Eq}$, $\mathrm{Inv}$, $\mathrm{Eq}$, $\mathrm{Inv}$], that almost alternates between adding an equivariant and an invariant model at every step.
-This result suggests that in order to best maximize ensemble accuracy, it is ideal to construct ensembles that contain opposing hypotheses.

-To further analyze the effectiveness of \mse ($\mathrm{Eq}+\mathrm{Inv}$) over the DE of $\mathrm{Eq}$ hypotheses, we evaluate their diversity per commonly used metrics, such as the error inconsistency~\cite{no_one_rep_rules} between pairs of models, variance in predictions~\cite{kendall_diversity} and pair-wise divergence measures~\cite{DE_losslandscape} of the prediction distribution.
-We use error inconsistency as the main measure of diversity given its intuitive nature.
-The error inconsistency of an ensemble is the fraction of samples where only one of the models makes the correct prediction, averaged over all possible pairs of models in the ensemble.
+We now compare deep ensembles (DE) constructed with models from the leading hypothesis ($\mathrm{Eq}$) against \mse, which combines models from both hypotheses ($\mathrm{Eq} + \mathrm{Inv}$), as shown in~\cref{tab:IN_results} for ImageNet.
+Intuitively, given that $\mathrm{Eq}$ outperforms $\mathrm{Inv}$ significantly by 0.9\%, one might expect to get larger gains by adding high-accuracy models from the leading hypothesis to the ensemble.
+Instead, we found ensembles involving lower-accuracy models from the opposing hypothesis to be better, with \mse ($\mathrm{Eq} + \mathrm{Inv}$) outperforming DE of rotational equivariant models ($\mathrm{Eq}$) consistently across all ensemble sizes. \cref{fig:E_vs_EI_greedy} further highlights the gap between the ensemble accuracy of $\mathrm{Eq} + \mathrm{Inv}$ and $\mathrm{Eq}$.
+Ensembles constructed only from the leading hypothesis quickly result in marginal improvements gained from adding more members; by $M=5$, the ensemble accuracy plateaus and does not benefit from further addition of more models.
+On the other hand, the ensemble accuracy of \mse demonstrates \textit{greater potential and continues to benefit from increasing ensemble sizes}. \paragraph{Greedy search finds alternating sequences.} Interestingly, the outcome of the greedy search produces the following sequence of models: [$\mathrm{Eq}$, $\mathrm{Inv}$, $\mathrm{Eq}$, $\mathrm{Eq}$, $\mathrm{Inv}$, $\mathrm{Eq}$, $\mathrm{Inv}$], that almost alternates between adding an equivariant and an invariant model at every step.
+This result suggests that in order to best maximize ensemble accuracy, it is ideal to construct ensembles that contain opposing hypotheses. \paragraph{MSE's performance can be attributed to greater ensemble diversity.} To further analyze the effectiveness of \mse ($\mathrm{Eq}+\mathrm{Inv}$) over the DE of $\mathrm{Eq}$ hypotheses, we evaluate their diversity on commonly used metrics, such as the error inconsistency~\cite{no_one_rep_rules} between pairs of models, variance in predictions~\cite{kendall_diversity} and pair-wise divergence measures~\cite{DE_losslandscape} of the prediction distribution.
+We use error inconsistency as the main measure of diversity given its intuitive nature, which can be described as the fraction of samples where only one of the models makes the correct prediction, averaged over all possible pairs of models in the ensemble.
 Other diversity measures are defined in~\cref{appendix:div_measures}.
 Ensemble diversity is an important criterion since higher ensembling performance is derived when individual models make mistakes on different samples. ~\cref{tab:div} demonstrates that by including models from opposing hypotheses, \mse indeed achieves a greater amount of diversity compared to the DE of $\mathrm{Eq}$, consistently across all the diversity metrics.